CATEGORY · 17 TERMS

 A footed arrow, also known as a "barreled arrow" or "spliced arrow," is a type of arrow used in archery...

-Hanging Arrow: Causes, Effects, and Fixes
+Hanging Arrow: Causes, Fixes, and Scoring Rules

 A hanging arrow is an arrow that drops below the level of the other arrows on the bowstring, or —...